friedemann03/mes_blinky/README.md

 - retargeting files to use printf _(retarget.c from Carmine Novellio's Book "Mastering STM32 - 2nd Edition")_
 - logging module (_log_module.c/h_, _log_module_ansi.h_)
 - _stm32f4xx_it.c_ interrupt handler file (i added IRQ handling and calls to callback functions)
-- i added calls to the subsystem and controller Init-Functions in the main function
+- I added calls to the subsystem and controller Init-Functions in the main function
+- all files in test/

 All other files are generated with STM32CubeMX, choosing the Nucleo-F446RE board with all default peripherals initialized.